RamandeepChamba/movies/README.md

 ## TODOS

-1. Make result movie list responsive
+1. Pass query to handler from view not fetch from controller for pagination.
-2. Pass query to handler from view not fetch from controller for pagination.
+2. in dropdown show total number of results e.g. View All (892)